akhilrao/akhilrao.github.io/_posts/2015-10-05-asymmetric-cournot-discrete-quantities.md

  k_3&=0,k_2=1 \cr
 \end{align}$$

 This is odd: The mixed NE that's coming out is a degenerate one, pure NE #1.
-I think I remember something about there needs to be an odd number of pure + mixed NE to a matrix game in total, so this might imply that there are actually no mixed NE?
+I think I remember something to the effect that the total number of pure + mixed NE in a matrix game is supposed to be odd, so this might imply that there are actually no mixed NE?
 I was told that this game actually has infinitely many mixed NE, but I don't see it.